mortezakowkabi/jcb-persian-documentation/033-Export-Import-of-fully-mapped-components.md

 [00:01:40](https://www.youtube.com/watch?v=lkE0ZiSWufg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m40s)

 Let me show that in the code.
 There is a method called 'smartExportBuilder'.
 The 'SmartExportBuilder' gets fired at the very end of the compilation or rather the build.
-Where all the data has now been extracted from the database  and it's now one big array of objects.
-In this function called 'getSmartExport', is where this data extrusion takes place.
+Where all the data has now been extracted from the database  and it is now one large array of objects.
+This data extrusion takes place in the function called 'getSmartExport'.

 ### Export Key